Categories of Membership

 - The organization meets the relevant financial criteria as follows:

-- Associations – Annual budget of at least $85 million
+- National Associations – Annual budget of at least $85 million

 - Public Charities – Annual revenue of at least $750 million

-- Foundations & Universities – Assets of at least $2 billion
+- Private Foundations & Research Universities – Assets of at least $2 billion

 - Government Agencies – Annual budget of at least $15 billion.

-This category is closed, but is grandfathered to those who retired from their corporate position prior to December 31, 1992 and are not actively engaged in the profession.
-Annual dues are $110.
+This category is currently closed, but is grandfathered to those who retired from their corporate position prior to December 31, 1992 and are not actively engaged in the profession.
+Annual dues for our classified Life category members are $110.

-Individuals, who because of their contributions to the practice of public relations, may be elected by unanimous vote of the Board of Trustees as an Honorary Member.
+Individuals, who because of their contributions to the practice of public relations, may be elected by unanimous vote of the Board of Trustees as a Page Honoree.
 Persons inducted into the Society’s Hall of Fame and recipients of the Distinguished Service Award are elected to this category.
+Classified Page Honorees receive complimentary membership.

 We are Growing Globally